rackspace/runway/docs/source/terraform/configuration.rst

 **terraform_backend_config (Optional[Dict[str, str]])**
   Mapping to configure Terraform backend.
 See :ref:`Backend <tf-backend>` for more details.

+  .. versionchanged:: 1.11.0
+    Added support for any *key: value*.

   .. rubric:: Example
   .. code-block:: yaml